-Brewmaster Experience In 1990 Karl took time away from BridgePort to work for Anheuser-Busch in Newark, New Jersey where he learned about large scale brewing operations.
-He came back to the Pacific Northwest and designed and ran the Nor’Wester Brewery in Portland, Oregon, the Engine House Brewery Pub in Tacoma and the Powerhouse Brewery Pub in Puyallup Washington before re-joining BridgePort in 1996 as Brewmaster and Plant Manager.
+Brewing Experience In 1990 Karl took time away from BridgePort to work for Anheuser-Busch in Newark, New Jersey where he learned about large scale brewing operations.
+He came back to the Pacific Northwest and designed and ran the Nor’Wester Brewery in Portland, Oregon, the Engine House Brewery Pub in Tacoma and the Powerhouse Brewery Pub in Puyallup Washington before re-joining BridgePort in 1996 as Head Brewr and Plant Manager.
 That same year, Karl helped to design BridgePort IPA, a bottle fermented product that promptly won two GABF gold medals (1996 and 1997) as well as the internationally prestigious Brewing International Awards gold medal and Champion Cup (2000).
 BridgePort IPA launched the North West IPA style in 1996 and paved the way for the IPA category which has grown into the most popular craft beer style on the market today.
-In 2015 Karl was brought on board as the Director of Brewery Operations for the Deschutes Brewery in Bend, Oregon guiding the talented teams who run the brewing, packaging, maintenance and laboratory operations for a 375,000 bbl/year craft brewery legend for three years before his return to consulting.
+In 2015 Karl was brought on board as the Director of Brewery Operations for the Deschutes Brewery in Bend, Oregon guiding the talented teams who run the brewing, packaging, maintenance and laboratory operations for a 375,000 bbl/year craft brewery legend, and served there for three years before his return to consulting.

 MBAA Technical Director Active in the Master Brewers Association of the Americas since the early 1990’s, Karl assembled dozens of authors and edited the popular MBAA Practical Handbook for the Specialty Brewer (volumes 1-3).
 He held several offices in the MBAA and from 2010 to 2014 served as MBAA Technical Director.
 During his tenure he edited and published two more books, The Beer Steward Handbook and the MBAA Packaging Beer, 2nd edition.
 As Technical Director, Karl oversaw all technical content for the organization including the Technical Quarterly Journal, Brewpedia, Ask the Brewmaster, and Tech Tips.
 He also organized, directed and helped teach three MBAA short courses: Malting and Brewing Science, Packaging Technology in Madison, Wisconsin and in 2014 developed and launched the Brewery Engineering and Utilities course.